A Framework for Inference Inspired by Human Memory Mechanisms: EXPERIMENTS

-The results are reported in Table~\ref{Ablation_Study}, where $MITR_m {w/o}_1$ denotes MITR without memory sharing among its layers, while $MITR_m {w/o}_2$ indicates that info retrieved from LTM is directly aggregated with data from WM via $\alpha$ without correction step. \textit{soft} is a standard soft competition mode, not a top-k strategy.
+The results are reported in Table~\ref{Ablation_Study}, where PMI-TR$_m {w/o}_1$ denotes PMI-TR without memory sharing among its layers, PMI-TR$_m {w/o}_2$ indicates that info retrieved from LTM is directly aggregated with data from WM via $\alpha$ without correction step, and PMI-TR$_m {w/o}_3$ represents PMI-TR without WM involvement during inference. \textit{soft} is a standard soft competition mode, not a top-k strategy.
 We can derive following key findings.
 For memory properties, firstly, greater memory capacity doesn't necessarily equate to better performance.
 The optimal results are achieved at $N=8$ and $M=5$, aligning with discoveries in cognitive neuroscience.
 Secondly, memory persistence markedly improves the performance and speed of convergence in relational inference tasks, especially in binary and ternary relations, respectively, by 7.32\%, 6.88\% over non-globally shared cases (more in Appendix~\ref{memory_consolidation}).
 Notably, independent memory modules result in an eightfold increase in trainable parameters.
 Regarding the communication mode, constrained writing exhibits heightened sensitivity in binary and ternary inference tasks, albeit with contrasting effects.
 We speculate that this divergence may be attributed to the larger volume of info storage required for ternary problems, thus necessitating a slightly larger $k$ value.
-Moreover, without the guidance of LTM, as an erudite scholar, there is a minor uptick in error rates for bAbI task under the same setup, and the three types of Sort-of-CLEVR task exhibit respective decreases of 0.31\% (unary), 7.34\% (binary) and 4.54\% (ternary) in accuracy, underscoring the constructive influence of previously accumulated knowledge on relational reasoning.
+Moreover, the impact of lacking WM is notably less than lacking LTM.
+Without the guidance of LTM, as an erudite scholar, there is a minor uptick in error rate for bAbI task under the same setup, and the three types of Sort-of-CLEVR task exhibit respective decreases of 0.31\% (unary), 7.34\% (binary) and 4.54\% (ternary) in accuracy, underscoring the constructive effect of previously accumulated relations and knowledge via outer product on relational reasoning.